Éva Henger: 1989–1998

-At the age of 17 she was elected Miss Teen Hungary 1989, precisely in Hungary.
-The following year she ranks second to "Queen of Hungary" and in this year she was elected Miss Alpe Adria 1990 in Villach in Austria.
+At the age of 17 she was elected Miss Teen Hungary 1989.
+The following year she ranked second place, and she was elected Miss Alpe Adria 1990 in Villach in Austria.
 She was hired by the Italian-Hungarian agency Blue Angels, of which Riccardo Schicchi was co-founder.
 The first work with Riccardo Schicchi dates back to the early 1990s: it is a photo shoot without veils for Playmen magazine, then Éva met him as a glamor photographer.
 She parades all over the world, mainly in European countries, especially in Eastern Europe, in particular Hungary and Austria, but also in Germany, France and Italy.

-She moved to Italy and intensified her collaboration with Riccardo Schicchi, who later became her husband, and began performing in the clubss of the Diva Futura agency, of which Riccardo Schicchi was co-founder, and in other lap dance clubs throughout Italy, in various shows Éva uses banknotes, more precisely US dollar banknotes with hes image.
+She moved to Italy and intensified her collaboration with Riccardo Schicchi, who later became her husband, and began performing in the clubs of the Diva Futura agency, of which Riccardo Schicchi was co-founder, and in other lap dance clubs throughout Italy, in various shows Éva uses banknotes, more precisely US dollar banknotes with hes image.
 She also plays the profession of deejay; Éva also helps her husband in directing and photography also in the hard genre.
 At the same time, also she made her debut in the hard world under the direction of her husband; her debut is in a film by Rocco Siffredi in 1993.

-In the meantime, in the 1990s she parades for Chiara Boni, Fendi and other brands.
+In the meantime, in the 1990s she paraded for Chiara Boni, Fendi and other brands.
 In addition to parading, Éva poses for covers all over the world, in particular she does many photo shoots for numerous magazines, especially in Latin America.
 In South America, more precisely in Peru, she is the protagonist of Cin cin program aired on Peruvian television.

-In 1995 he posed for the Penthouse calendar.
-In 1996 he made his debut in comic films with Fantozzi – Il ritorno directed by Neri Parenti.
+In 1995 she posed for the Penthouse calendar.
+In 1996 she made his debut in comic films with Fantozzi – Il ritorno directed by Neri Parenti.
 In 1998 she recorded her first single Ooh Yeah with with music video; in the same year she is in the cast of A Song for Eurotrash, directed by Peter Stuart.
 Also in 1998 she is the protagonist of Le avventure ermetiche di Eva Henger, a comic wanted by Riccardo Schicchi, drawn by Giuseppe Di Bernardo with Jacopo Brandi based on an idea by Marco Bianchini that was published in serial numbers in the magazines of the Diva Futura.
 In the same year she is the protagonist of Un mostro di nome Lila, directed by Enrico Bernard; from the film is made a calendar 1999.
 Also in the same year she is the protagonist of Il fantasma directed by Joe D'Amato; it's the remake in an erotic and romantic version of The Phantom of the Opera, a novel by Gaston Leroux.
 In 1998 she is the protagonist of I sogni proibiti di Lila directed by Enrico Bernard.

+Penthouse, Blitz, Le Ore and many others.
+At the same time she also take part in the traveling exhibition of erotic shows such as the Erotica tour.